manovotny/wp-post-type-util/README.md

 wp-admin-util
 ==========

-Nifty utilities for developing in the WordPress admin.
+A lovely collection of utilities for developing within the WordPress admin.